 However, decentralized finance bounced back stronger than ever in the summer.
 Figures provided by data and analytics firm DeFi Pulse show the total value locked in DeFi again stood at just over $1 billion on June 1.
 By Sept.
 2, it had hit an all-time high of $9.54 billion.

-DeFi Pulse’s focus primarily on Ethereum means the data is not reflective of the entire sector.
+DeFi Pulse’s focus primarily on Ethereum means the data isn't reflective of the entire sector.
 However, it does clearly illustrate significant and growing interest in DeFi.
 Lending additional support to this notion is the increase in Uniswap trading volume from just $1 million to $1 billion over the same period.

 A brief correction followed before slower growth returned toward the end of 2020.
 As the year closed, TVL across all DeFi stood at around $15.8 billion.
 Since then, interest in the sector has increased significantly.
 By April 6, 2021, DeFi Pulse reported a total of more than $52.19 billion locked in the DeFi ecosystems it covers.